8 Gorgeous Coastal Towns to Road Trip to That Will Leave You Breathless

 Where to eat: Cruise through the Old Port waterfront and stop at DiMillo's for to-the-point dining with the best view of the bay.
 The staff isn't friendly but forward, and with a motto that says, "We don't cook complicated masterpieces, just good food from fresh ingredients," you'll understand.
 Get the fried scallops, you'll thank us later.

 What to do: Walk the cobblestone streets of the Old Port, take a brewery tour (Portland is considered a leader in the microbrew movement), and take a ferry to the Casco Bay Islands, a group of islands located off the coast of Portland, with each island having its own vibe, attractions and activities.
-Make sure you have these road trip planner apps before hitting the road.
+These are the 11 best road trips for stunning fall foliage.

 From Portland, head south and take a quick stop to see the historic lighthouse on Cape Elizabeth.
 It's Maine's oldest lighthouse, and a sight to behold.
 Then head to Kennebunkport, where breathtaking views await.
 Quaint in stature, but grandiose in coastline and things to do, this adorable town has both a harbor and a river running through it.
 It's also home to the Bush family summer home, a slew of trendy restaurants and shops, and various festivals and celebrations.

 Where to stay: Cape Arundel Inn & Resort is by far the most gorgeous resort in Kennebunkport, and perhaps all of Southern Maine.
 It has old-timey charm but with subtly nuanced luxury throughout.
 Gazing at the ocean from the Adirondack chairs on the lawn or from the wrap-around porch will give you that simple Maine flair.
 Champagne and warm cookies on arrival, and decadent design features in the rooms, like marble bathroom floors and French doors that open out to a delicious view of the Atlantic, will make you feel special, to say the least.